matthewb66/bd_API_utilities/README.md

 # Black Duck API utilities

-Various API scripts for Black Duck - for use alongside the hub_rest_api_python package
+Various API scripts for Black Duck - for use alongside the [hub_rest_api_python](https://github.com/blackducksoftware/hub-rest-api-python) API wrapper package provided by Black Duck.

 # PREREQUISITES

-All scripts have the following requirements:
+Scripts have the following requirements:

 1. Python 3 must be installed.